A. Odometer Log Analysis:

 between these recorded points.

-Here's a breakdown of the recorded odometer increase and average daily mileage during
+Here's a breakdown of the recorded odometer increase and average daily mileage during each interval defined by the service visit dates:

 Start Date |